 SUMMARY.
 Because of its compact robust configuration and wider range of potential uses, we call it the NuGen Engine™.
-It has a patented revolutionary helical fuel core, which results in a shorter fuel core and higher efficiency.
-The helical fuel core and other components are fully integrated and enclosed in a single module.
+It has a patented revolutionary spiral fuel core, which results in a shorter fuel core and higher efficiency.
+The spiral fuel core and other components are fully integrated and enclosed in a single module.
 Due to its integrated simple configuration, the NuGen Engine™ offers superior scalability, adaptability, manufacturability and versatility.

 CHARACTERISTICS AND DIFFERENTIATORS.
 Key characteristics and differentiators of the NuGen Engine™ are:

 Description of Design.
 Below is an illustration and a conceptual representation of the NuGen Engine™, followed by a description of key components and features.
 The representation is not to scale and is not intended to include all components or their final configuration.
 The lack of specificity is to protect ongoing R&D work.

 See Our Technology page for a listing of NuGen's Patents